gitstua/gh-assessment/README.md

 # GH Assessment
 A browser only assessment to help you understand if you have considered some key points when configuring GitHub.
+The questions are based on a [list](https://gist.github.com/gitstua/0bd15c1c6e87e947010906bacc749376) I put together for a customer using GitHub Enterprise Cloud EMU .

 ## How was this built
 This was built using [github.com/surveyjs/survey-library](https://github.com/surveyjs/survey-library) and is a single page application.
-The survey is defined in `json.js` and the results are processed in `index.js`.
+The survey is defined in `questions.csv` and the results are processed in `index.js`.

 A custom attribute was added for `helpURL` which is used to link to the help page for each question in the results tab.